Activities for The Great Big Green Week

 What is The Great Big Green Week?

-The theme this time around is “Let’s swap together for good”.
-Its aim is to encourage people to choose alternatives that are better for the environment, celebrate them and inspire others to change too.
-The swaps can be anything, from schools moving from gas to solar energy for their heating needs, to families deciding to sell clothes they have finished with instead of sending them to landfill.
+At the heart of the campaign is the concept of ‘swapping together for good’.
+Its aim is to encourage people to consider the choices they are making with a view to potentially choosing alternatives that are better for the environment.
+Swaps can be anything.
+Schools may move from gas to solar energy for their heating needs; families could decide to sell clothes they’ve finished with instead of sending them to landfill.

 To support the event and help you teach about climate change, Busy Things:

-• invites your pupils to think about how we can tackle the crisis.
+- invites your pupils to think about how we can tackle the climate crisis.

 Access your free activity pack here!